molinarodri/lalos-landscaping/README.md

 by Susana Salas offers doodle characters doing some online shopping!
 See https://blush.design/collections/0bopA8Y5vn29mdFBU2Br/wavy-buddies-illustrations for more details.

 Unsplash has over a million free high-resolution photos.
 All photos here are free to download and use under the Unsplash License.
 See https://unsplash.com/license for more details.

+# What is next?
+TODO:
+Improve my css to be more responsive and easier to maintain (release date: July 10th, 2022)